PaulioRandall/p21/README.md

 ## Made to be Plundered

 Fork, pillage, and plunder!
-Do whatever as long as you adhere to the permissive MIT license found within.
+Do whatever as long as you adhere to the project's permissive MIT license.

 ## Examples